MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-422-Medicare-Advantage-Program/subpart-K-Application-Procedures-Contracts-Medicare-Advantage-Organizations/section-422.504.md

 (c) *Prompt payment.* The MA organization must comply with the prompt payment provisions of § 422.520 and with instructions issued by CMS, as they apply to each type of plan included in the contract.

-(d) *Maintenance of records.* The MA organization agrees to maintain for 10 years books, records, documents, and other evidence of accounting procedures and practices that -
+(d) *Maintenance of records.* The MA organization agrees to maintain for 10 years books, records, documents, and other evidence of accounting procedures and practices that—

 (1) Are sufficient to do the following: